Nick-Damico/Nick-Damico.github.io/_posts/2017-08-19-ruby_require_relative.markdown

 A few tips:
  1. When requiring your own files stick to `require_relative`.
- 2. Use `require` when specify dependencies like gems
+ 2. Use `require` when specifying dependencies like gems
  3. `./` refers to your current directory
  4. `../` refers to your current directories parent directory.